 Desquamative interstitial pneumonia is a type of idiopathic interstitial pneumonia Overview of Idiopathic Interstitial Pneumonias Idiopathic interstitial pneumonias (IIPs) are interstitial lung diseases of unknown etiology that share similar clinical and radiologic features and are distinguished primarily by the histopathologic... read more .
-The vast majority of adult patients with desquamative interstitial pneumonia are smokers, who tend to develop the disease in their 30s or 40s.
+The vast majority of adult patients with desquamative interstitial pneumonia are people who smoke, who tend to develop the disease in their 30s or 40s.

 The disease tends to affect the lung parenchyma uniformly.
 The alveolar walls are lined with plump cuboidal pneumocytes; there is moderate infiltration of the alveolar septum by lymphocytes, plasma cells, and, occasionally, eosinophils.
 Alveolar septal fibrosis, if present, is mild.